MultiTonic/thinking-dataset/prompts/working_on_dataset_downloads.md

         ├── operations/ # Data operations and transformations ├── tonics/ # Utility functions and helpers └── setup.py # Project setup
     ```

+6. **Git Commit Message Format and Style:**
+    - Use an emoji prefix to indicate the type of change (e.g., ✨ for features, 🐛 for bug fixes)
+    - Follow with a brief, descriptive title
+    - Include a detailed description of the changes made, organized into bullet points if necessary

+    **Example:**

+    ```
+    ✨ feat: Add download functionality for Cablegate dataset
+    - Implemented CLI command to download Cablegate dataset parquet files.
+    - Ensured environment variables are loaded correctly.
+    - Stored data in appropriate directories under project_root/data/.
+    - Configured VS Code to use YAPF for formatting Python code.
+    ```